Raw POW! Cookie Dough Protein Truffles (TM)

 1.5 tbsp coconut flour (see Note 4 for subs)

 2. Roll into four or five truffles (depending on how big you want them).
 You could also roll the whole thing into a massive dough ball and eat that (if you want to look like an animal to onlookers).

 3. Enjoy right then and there or store in a tupperware until you’re ready to eat them.

 Macros per truffle (out or four): 119kcals, 8g protein, 5g carbs (out of which 3g is fiber!) and 7g fat

 Note 1: I used unflavored whey protein to make these truffles but you can use vanilla if you want too.
 You can also use banana flavored whey!

 Note 2: If you want to sub the coconut sugar, you can use honey or agave.
 You can also use Splenda or stevia flavor drops, especially if you want to make your truffles lower in carbs.
-These ones from MyProtein UK are fab, as are these ones from Bulk Powders Australia and these ones in Amazon USA.

 Note 3: You can use regular flaxseed instead of the one I used which contains pumpkin seeds, sunflower seeds, and goji berries.
 You can also use ground almonds if you don’t have (or don’t like) flaxseed.